nrwl/nx-workshop/README.md

 Finally, if you fall behind or join late, Git branches are provided for each lab, which will fast forward you to that lab - `git checkout lab-x` (where `x` is the number of the lab you want to start).

+If you want to skip ahead to the end: `git checkout final-solution`

 ### The labs

 Each lab will contain a link to the next one.
 Start from "Lab 1" and move through them as required: